-(0-2-1)Designed to improve upon and add to the skills and knowledge developed in Bowling I. Includes a review of the basics and then emphasizes skill analysis, spot bowling, and spare bowling.
+(0-2-1)Designed to improve upon and add to the skills and knowledge developed in Bowling I. Includes a review of the basics and then emphasizes skill analysis. spot bowling, and spare bowling.
 Prerequisite: PHED 1171 or permission of instructor.
 Offered: On demand.

-1177 Tango Dancing This course is designed to introduce the student to the fundamental of the tango dance technique.
+PHED 1177 Tango Dancing

+(0-2-1)This course is designed to introduce the student to the fundamental of the tango dance technique.
 Emphasizes and develops correct body alignment, coordination, strength, flexibility, rhythm, and movement awareness.
 Includes tango dance vocabulary and various types of tango dance.
-Prerequisite: None.
+Prereguisite: None.
+Offered: On demand.